Costochondritis vs. Heart Attack: Knowing the Difference

 Causes of Costochondritis

-Some risk factors for developing costochondritis include:
+Other risk factors for developing costochondritis include:

 - Repetitive movements or activities that strain the chest

-- Respiratory infections
+- Recent respiratory infections

-- Pre-existing inflammatory and autoimmune conditions such as arthritis, lupus or fibromyalgia
+- Pre-existing inflammatory and autoimmune conditions such as arthritis, lupus, or fibromyalgia

 - Poor posture